 There are many more applications of Newton's first law of motion.
-Several applications are listed below -- try to provide explanations for each application.

-- c blood rushes from your head to your feet when riding on a descending elevator which suddenly stops. - c the head of a hammer can be tightened onto the wooden handle by banging the bottom of the handle against a hard surface. - c to dislodge ketchup from the bottom of a ketchup bottle, the bottle is often turned upside down, thrust downward at a high speed and then abruptly halted. - c headrests are placed in cars to prevent whiplash injuries during rear-end collisions. - c while riding a skateboard (or wagon or bicycle), you fly forward off the board when hitting a curb, a rock or another object which abruptly halts the motion of the skateboard.
+- blood rushes from your head to your feet when riding on a descending elevator which suddenly stops. - the head of a hammer can be tightened onto the wooden handle by banging the bottom of the handle against a hard surface. - to dislodge ketchup from the bottom of a ketchup bottle, the bottle is often turned upside down, thrust downward at a high speed and then abruptly halted. - headrests are placed in cars to prevent whiplash injuries during rear-end collisions. - while riding a skateboard (or wagon or bicycle), you fly forward off the board when hitting a curb, a rock or another object which abruptly halts the motion of the skateboard.